The QUINCY terrestrial biosphere model with coupled carbon, nitrogen, and phosphorus cycles

 The QUINCY model is a terrestrial biosphere model tracking the flows of carbon, nitrogen and phosphorus, as well as a number of isotopes for a number of pre-defined terrestrial ecosystem types at a half-hourly time-step.
 It is currently developed to run for individual sites driven by surface meteorology, but its intention is to be further developed to be coupled to a land-surface scheme of a global climate model.

 The QUINCY model is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation (https://www.gnu.org/licenses/gpl-3.0.en.html).
-The use of the QUINCY model relies on the application of software developed by the MPI for Meteorology, which is subject to the MPI-M-software license agreement.
+The use of the QUINCY model relies on the application of software developed by the MPI for Meteorology, which is subject to the MPI-M ICON software license (see ICON section: “By using ICON, the user accepts the individual license.”).
 Where software is supplied by third parties such as the MPI for Meteorology, it is indicated in the header of the file.

 Access to the QUINCY code